 The Catechesis of the Good Shepherd

 The children at St. John the Baptist Catholic Montessori school participate in The Catechesis of the Good Shepherd faith formation program where children can grow in their relationships with God.
 Designed by Maria Montessori, and further developed in the 1950′s by Sophia Cavaletti and Gianna Gobi, the Catechesis of the Good Shepherd is a unique program founded in both Sacred Scripture and Liturgy and rich with the spiritual teachings and traditions of the Roman Catholic Church.
-Level 1 is designed for children ages 3-6, and Level II and III, also referred to as The True Vine, are for elementary children ages 6-9 and 9-12.
+Level I is designed for children ages 3-6, and Level II and III, also referred to as The True Vine, are for elementary children ages 6-9 and 9-12.

-The Catechesis proclaims the message of Jesus to children by presenting His parables in a Montessori learning environment.
-Preschool children are attracted to the Good Shepherd's abiding love for His sheep.
+Level I (3-6 year olds): Preschool children are attracted to the Good Shepherd's abiding love for His sheep.
 They develop a special love for Jesus, the Good Shepherd, even before they realize that they are the sheep.
-The children hear the Bible story in the words of the catechist, using actual scripture verses, and discuss and reflect on what they heard.
-Materials that accompany the teachings are available for the children to re-enact the story.
+The children hear the Bible story in the words of the catechist, using Scripture verses, and discuss and reflect on what they heard.
+Materials that accompany all lessons are available for the children.

-Level II builds on the covenantal love between God and His children, but adds the element of the merciful, forgiving love of Jesus and calls for a response from the children.
+Level II (1st-3rd grade) builds on the covenantal love between God and His children, but adds the element of the merciful, forgiving love of Jesus and calls for a response from the children.
 Older children receive meditations to enhance their preparation for the sacraments of Reconciliation, Holy Eucharist, and Confirmation.

 Level III (4th grade and older) focuses on the plan of God to join all people together.
 The child focuses on God’s generosity and the responsibilities that accompany His gifts.
 They are posed the question,"What is my place in the Kingdom of God?"